VCUWrightCenter/TopExApp/README.md

 The word cloud tab shows the frequency of the top words in each cluster of sentences.
 Larger words are more frequent.
 This allows one to get a quick view of the terms used most frequently in each cluster.
 If your mouse has a zoom feature or scroll bar, you can zoom in and out of the word cloud to explore it.
 To save the figure as an image you can click on the "Export Word Cloud (.png)" button that appears underneath the figure.
 Raw data export of word cloud data will be avaliable in future releases.

 ### Reclustering <a name="usage43">
 Generally, finding the best number of clusters is a manual processes of trial and error.
-For large data sets that take some time to run it is not feasible to re-run the analysis with different clustering parameters.
+For large data sets that take some time to run through the full NLP pipeline it is not feasible to re-run the analysis with different clustering parameters.
 The "Re-Cluster" tab offers a quick way to look at different numbers of clusters without re-running the entire NLP pipeline.
 When using HAC, this tab will not re-calulate anything, it will simply move the threshold to identify a new set of clusters based on the current cluster information.
 For Kmeans clustering, the data will be re-clustered, but the NLP pipeline will not be re-run.
 Options for re-clustering are as follows:

  * **Height or K:** If HAC clustering, then this is the height at which to cut the dendrogram to obtain discrete clusters.
 The height must be less than the max height of the dendrogram.
 An error message will be thrown if you choose a height that is too large.
 Currently, viewing the dendrogram is not avaliable in the TopExApp, but the TopEx Python package has this option.
 If using K-Means, then this is the number of clusters to group the data into.
  * **# of Topic Words Per Cluster:** After clustering is done, the topic analysis of the sentences in each cluster are re-calculated.
 A single topic is returned for each cluster that contains N words describing the topic.
 This setting tells TopEx how many summary words you want to describe the cluster topic.